Haunted Locations in Scotland, including a phantom train

 A former curator, Edith MacGregor, exemplifies the dedication of her calling and has been heard typing away in one of the rooms upstairs.
 This is unsettling for the other staff as she died back in the 1960s.

 No typewriters can be found in the building; all have been replaced by PCs and laptops.
-This tale definitely makes my top five spooky stories in Scotland.
 The West Highland Museum, Cameron Square, Fort William.

 Sandwood Bay, near Cape Wrath

 Leaving no footprints as he crosses the sand (well, he wouldn’t, would he?), a bearded sailor has been reported, down to the detail of the large brass buttons on his jacket.
 Other phenomena have centred on the old bothy near the shore, not recommended for overnight accommodation.

 A red-headed mermaid is also associated with this wild and lonely spot – it's altogether atmospheric and used to be seldom visited, but this has changed in recent years, as tourism marketing efforts seek out remote spots to ruin.
 At least it’s still a big walk.
 Access on foot north of Kinlochbervie.

 I love this one.
 In the 1920s and again in the early 1960s different members of the same local family, using the railway as a short cut in dead of night, encountered a phantom steam train complete with brightly lit but empty carriages and no-one in the locomotive cab.
 It appeared to be floating above the track.

 There is now no railway at this spot, but Dava Moor’s lonely ambience certainly fires the imagination I’m sure it’s where Macbeth met the witches as well.
 South of Dunphail, between Grantown-on-Spey and Forres.

 1934 Austin, near Sligachan, Isle of Skye